 You may also have selection ranks from your high school studies, VET study or higher education.
+Your past school and further study results and grade point average don’t expire - they can be used to gain entry to QUT in the future.
 We’ll generally use your best selection rank when considering your application.

 For most of our courses, entry is based only on your past academic achievement, represented by your selection rank.
 Some courses have additional entry requirements.
 To see which courses you may be able to get into, use the past selection rank thresholds in your course information as a guide.

 Most of our courses have assumed knowledge, and our Bachelor of Education and Bachelor of Science Advanced (Honours) has prerequisites that must be met.

 Find out more about assumed knowledge and prerequisites

 Courses may be harder or easier to get into each year, depending on their popularity and how many places we have available - it's about supply and demand.
 Thresholds from previous years should be used as a guide only.
 Higher thresholds don't mean a course is more difficult.

 We work out minimum thresholds based on the:

 - academic capability to succeed in tertiary studies

 - demand for places available within the course.